lundegaard/redux-tools/docs/tutorial/03-multi-instance-components.md

 const Example = () => <DataGrid namespace="DATA_GRID_1" />;
 ```

 After the `<DataGrid namespace="DATA_GRID_1" />` element is mounted, `state.grids.DATA_GRID_1.data` will be an empty array.
-Any actions dispatched via `namespacedConnect` will only affect this data grid instance, same applies to `withEpics` and `withMiddleware`.
+Any actions dispatched via `namespacedConnect` or `useNamespacedDispatch` will only affect this data grid instance, same applies to `withEpics` and `withMiddleware`.

 If you want to affect this data grid instance by Redux actions from the outside, you will need to associate these actions with its namespace (i.e. set their `meta.namespace` property).
-The recommended way to do this is to use the `attachNamespace` utility function from [@redux-tools/namespaces](/packages/namespaces?id=attachNamespace).
+The recommended way to do this is to use the `attachNamespace(namespace, action)` utility function from [@redux-tools/namespaces](/packages/namespaces?id=attachNamespace).
+Alternatively, if dispatching from within a React component, you can also use the `useNamespacedDispatch({ namespace })` hook from [@redux-tools/namespaces-react](/packages/namespaces-react?id=useNamespacedDispatch).

 ## Complex Components